backstage/backstage/plugins/gocd/README.md

     gocd.org/pipelines: '<NAME OF THE PIPELINE 1>[,<NAME OF PIPELINE 2>]'
 ```

-The plugin requires to configure a GoCD API proxy with a `GOCD_AUTH_TOKEN` for authentication in the [app-config.yaml](https://github.com/backstage/backstage/blob/master/app-config.yaml):
+The plugin requires to configure a GoCD API proxy with a `GOCD_AUTH_CREDENTIALS` for authentication in the [app-config.yaml](https://github.com/backstage/backstage/blob/master/app-config.yaml).
+Its value is an opaque token you can obtain directly from your GoCD instance, in the shape `base64(user + ':' + pass)`.
+For example, a user "root" and password "root" would become `base64('root:root') = cm9vdDpyb290`:

 ```yaml
 proxy: